 I bought this trolley for a steal on Craigslist.
-You may have seen it here.
+You may have seen it before with my salvaged window-frame mirror.
 You can’t tell in the photo, but it’s banged up and rickety from years of use.
-My friend Peter added some reinforcement to make it sturdy, then I filled in the nicks with wood filler and oiled the squeaky wheels with WD-40.
+My friend Peter added some reinforcement to make the cart sturdy, then I filled in the nicks with wood filler and oiled the squeaky wheels with WD-40.
 Finally, I made cosmetic changes — using paint and wallpaper left over from Sunset’s Menlo Park Idea House.
 Thanks, Sarah!

-1. First tape off the wheels with painter’s tape, then paint one coat of primer on the frame only.
-Let dry.
+1. First, I taped off the wheels with painter’s tape, then painted one coat of primer on the frame only.
+Then let it dry.

-2. Apply two coats of paint (also to the frame only), letting it dry several hours in between coats.
+2. I applied two coats of paint (also to the frame only), letting it dry several hours in between coats.

-3. Measure, mark, and cut the wallpaper to fit each of the three shelves.
+3. I measured, marked, and cut the wallpaper to fit each of the three shelves.

-4. Using a foam brush, paint glue in sections on the cart surface.
+4. Using a foam brush, I painted glue in sections on the cart surface.

-5. Smooth the wallpaper down with a brayer.
-I didn’t have a brayer, so I used a dry paint roller, which worked well.
-Keep adding glue and smoothing as you go.
-Trim any excess paper, if necessary, with a craft knife.
-Let dry for about an hour.
+5. Then I smoothed the wallpaper down with a brayer.
+I didn’t have a brayer, so I used a dry paint roller, which worked.
+I kept adding glue and smoothing as I went.
+I trimmed any excess paper with a craft knife.
+And I let it dry for about an hour.

-6. Add a top coat of glue to protect the surface of the wallpaper and make it easier to clean.
-It will cause slight bubbling of the wallpaper, but will lessen as the glue dries.
+6. I added a top coat of glue to protect the surface of the wallpaper and make it easier to clean.
+It caused slight bubbling of the wallpaper, but it significantly lessened as the glue dried.
 As an alternative top coat, you could spray the wallpaper with clear lacquer.

-7. Let the top coat dry overnight before using the cart.
+7. I let the top coat dry overnight before using the cart.